MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 If you want to create the resources manually:

 1. Create an XML file named `resources.resw` and place it in a `Strings\en-us` subfolder of your project.
 Use the appropriate BCP-47 code if your default language is not US English.
-2. In the XML file, add the following content, where the <span style="background-color: yellow">highlighted text</span> is replaced with the appropriate text for your app, in your default language.
+2. In the XML file, add the following content, where the <span>highlighted text</span> is replaced with the appropriate text for your app, in your default language.

 > [!NOTE]
 > There are restrictions on the lengths of some of these strings.
 For more info, see [VisualElements](/uwp/schemas/appxpackage/appxmanifestschema/element-visualelements).